 The chips, salsa, and guacamole was the best part of the meal.
 However, it was still overpriced for such a small serving.
 We ran out of chips before we were halfway done with the dips.

 The nachos as an appetizer were horribly dry.
 Definitely stick with the chips, salsa, and guacamole which are cheaper and much tastier.

 The Spicy Shrimp tacos, consisting of shrimp marinated in a spicy cayenne garlic sauce and topped with salsa fresca, cabbage, and lime, were decent.
 I would have preferred a side of rice and beans and perhaps a few more toppings on the tacos as they were a bit too bland.
 Any additions to the tacos were an extra $1.
 Like I stated above, just way overpriced.

 Another customer next to us actually complained about his ribs, the special of the day.
 Not sure how this restaurant received so many positive reviews: I guess in a town with limited options, it is far from the worst.

 Service was very slow and our waitress had a surly attitude.
 She seemed inconvenienced by any questions we had over the menu and did not show a hint of friendliness, which is very unusual for a tourist town.
-I guess due to the restaurant's popularity, they feel no need to provide great service.
+I guess they feel no need to provide service due to the restaurant's popularity.

 Stepping into Kip's, we were surprised by the loud pub type atmosphere.
 The interior resembled a bar more than a restaurant, so I guess we should have known right then and there that the food wasn't going to be spectacular.

-On a side note, I would have preferred the food to be served on a plate, rather than in a cheap basket, especially for the prices we paid.
+On a side note, I would have preferred the food to be served on a plate, rather than in a cheap basket, especially considering the prices we paid.